fjarri/poetic_edda/README.rst

   * "stanza NN,~N" (line reference);
 * Using en and em dashes with proper linebreaking;
 * Fixed bug in TeX replacements, which gave '{[}' instead of '[' in the final text;
-* Try to add colors in final mode (first candidate: <expl>, will help in long comments)
+* Added colors for explanations, references and stanza preludes in final mode (we'll see how it goes)
 * Remove text indentation after <textstanza>?
 Looks kinda ugly.

 ~~~~~~~~~~~~~~~~~~~